 We may be later to the dumpling game than the civilizations that have been making them for centuries, but that’s not to say the U.S. doesn’t have some memorable contributions!
 After all, we’re fantastic at comfort food, as these recipes prove.

 The first time I had chicken and dumplings was surprisingly not in the South, where I went to college, but at a famous restaurant in Chicago, in a large bowl and by giant spoonfuls on a snowy day.
-Like that version, this recipe takes no Bisquick shortcuts.
-You'll make your own dough from cake flour or all-purpose flour, baking powder, milk, and a little butter.
-Then steam the balls covered without peeking to create firm dumplings that are still light and fluffy.
+Unlike that version, this recipe takes a couple of shortcuts.
+Rotisserie chicken cuts to the chase for the filling.
+The homemade dumplings, flavorful with sour cream and thyme, get a jump-start with self-rising flour along with a little milk and butter.
+You'll steam the drop dumpling dough in the chicken broth soup until a toothpick comes out clean to create firm yet fluffy dumplings.
+(No self-rising flour?
+The recipe gives you a quick sub with all-purpose flour, baking powder, salt, and baking soda.)

 A whole apple wrapped in baked dough may not sound like any other dumpling on the list, but it’s been called one forever and is a delicious cultural staple for the Pennsylvania Dutch.
 This Yummly original goes for store-bought pastry for a fast path to sweet success.